24 most ridiculous myths about cellulite

 "I am so over the word ‘fascia’.
 I have touted it for 40 years.
 Now that ‘fascia’ has become a buzzword and is being used for everything and anything, I am pulling back from it in top-speed reverse.
 Fascia is important, of course, but it is not a panacea, the answer to all questions, and it doesn’t do half the things they say it does."

 Well said, Tom, "it doesn’t do half the things they say it does".
-For Chrissakes, a voice of sanity amidst the hype.
+Thank God we have a voice of sanity amidst the hype.

 The truth is that all these three types of massages do help somewhat with cellulite, as they boost circulation and help break down some scar tissue, but each has its own problems and none addresses the elephant in the room, the main issue with cellulite: FAT.
 No matter how many times you repeat "cellulite is not fat, it's fascia", cellulite will not magically become a "fatless" tissue.